 Saguaro Cactus Removal + Arizona Cactus Laws

-The iconic saguaro cactus, the largest cactus in the United States and the second-largest cactus in the world, is a staple of the American Southwest and an unmistakable feature of life in the East Valley.
-Measuring from 20 to 40 feet tall, and up to 70 feet tall in some cases, the saguaro cactus is a giant amongst the smaller desert trees and plants that grow in Arizona.
+The iconic saguaro cactus, the largest cactus in the United States and the second-largest cactus in the world is a staple of the American Southwest and an unmistakable feature of life in the East Valley.
+Measuring from 20 to 40 feet tall and up to 70 feet tall in some cases, the saguaro cactus is a giant amongst the smaller desert trees and plants that grow in Arizona.
 Unfortunately, old and decaying saguaro cacti can also be a danger here in Phoenix.
-But before you think about removing that dying saguaro cactus from your home or business, make sure you first understand about laws protecting these important native plants.
+But before you think about removing that dying saguaro cactus from your home or business, make sure you first understand the laws protecting these important native plants.

 Saguaro Protection Under the Arizona Native Plant Law